Top 10 Online CRM software

 2019.
 Sales assistant software Vymo raised $18M

-Vymo, the startup that operates an eponymous mobile-first service to help salespeople manage their leads and get more work done, has raised $18 million in a new financing round to expand its footprint in the U.S. and other markets.
-Vymo serves as a CRM (customer relationship management) solution and also works with other popular CRMs such as Salesforce.
-The service helps salespeople automatically capture their business calls, visits, messages, emails, calendar and the engagement levels to better track and manage their leads.
-Vymo, which employs about 100 people, has amassed over 40 enterprise customers, including life insurance firms AIA Group and AXA, in seven nations.
-More than 100,000 salespeople use Vymo’s service.
+Vymo, the startup behind a mobile-first service designed to assist salespeople in effectively managing their leads and optimizing productivity, has successfully raised $18 million in a recent funding round.
+The funds will be utilized to expand Vymo's presence in the United States and other global markets.
+Vymo functions as a customer relationship management (CRM) solution and seamlessly integrates with popular CRMs such as Salesforce.
+The service enables salespeople to automatically capture essential details of their business interactions, including calls, visits, messages, emails, calendar events, and engagement levels.
+This comprehensive tracking and management system allows for efficient lead management.
+With a workforce of approximately 100 employees, Vymo has attracted over 40 enterprise customers across seven countries, including prominent life insurance firms such as AIA Group and AXA.
+Notably, Vymo's service is utilized by more than 100,000 salespeople worldwide.

 2019.
 HoneyBook, CRM for creative businesses raises $28M